Developer Guidelines

 and visual language whenever possible (e.g., for play).
 The play button should always be

-tutorial.
-Any instructions or deviations from generic controls should be clearly outlined for
+Any instructions or deviations from generic controls should be clearly outlined for the player

 In order for an elevated user experience overall, the game should run smoothly with limited